The average cost to texture drywall is $625

 Splatter drag

 Hand-applied textures offer a wide array of styles, as professionals can create unique finishes using tools like pans, knives, brushes, and trowels.
-While these methods are more labor-intensive and may cost between $1.50 and $2 per square foot, they allow for a customized look that personalizes your space.
+While these methods are more labor-intensive and may cost between $1.50 and $2 per square foot, they allow for a customized look that personalizes your space, creating a unique ambiance.

 Popular hand-applied textures include: